-Draft: (sorry for spelling)
+Draft: (sorry for spelling and language)

 Proposal: Parallel Report to the 1th Periodic Report of Norway

 to the UN Committee on the Rights of Persons with Disabilities (CRPD)

 Is WSO interested together with IDA, WNUSP and ENUSP?

 We Shall Overcome (WSO) is a Norwegian NGO/DPO1, run by and for users and survivors2 of psychiatry, established in 1968.
 WSO advocates for the human rights of users and survivors of psychiatry, the implementation of the UN Convention on the Rights of Persons with Disabilities (CRPD), and bringing forced psychiatric practices and other infringements in the mental health system to an end.
 The organisation is a member of the European Network of (ex-) Users and Survivors of Psychiatry (ENSUP) and World Network of Users and Survivors of Psychiatry (WNUSP), an international organisation of users and survivors of psychiatry.